A-R0D/A-R0D/index.md

 Welcome to my GitHub Page!
 I am passionate about Cybersecurity and Information Assurance.
 Explore my projects, certifications, and resources below.

 ## About Me
-I’m currently pursuing my Bachelor's in Cybersecurity and Information Assurance at Western Governors University, I am eager to learn and grow in this industry.
+I’m currently pursuing my Bachelor's in Cybersecurity and Information Assurance at Western Governors University.
+I am eager to learn and grow in this industry.

 <img src="./assets/AdrianCPIC.png" alt="Profile Picture" width="200"/>